application-stacks/runtime-component-operator/doc/user-guide.md

 ### Certificate Manager Integration

-Application Stacks Operator is enabled to take advantage of [cert-manager](https://cert-manager.io/) tool, if it is installed on the cluster.
+Runtime Component Operator is enabled to take advantage of [cert-manager](https://cert-manager.io/) tool, if it is installed on the cluster.
 This allows to automatically provision TLS certificates for pods as well as routes.

 Cert-manager installation instruction can be found [here](https://cert-manager.io/docs/installation/)